fetlife/rails-view-loader/README.md

 ### Dependencies

-If your view files depend on files in your Ruby project, you can list them explicitly.
+If your view files depend on files in your Rails project, you can list them explicitly.
 Inclusion of the `rails-view-loader-dependency` (or `-dependencies`) comment wrapped in `/* */` will tell webpack to watch these files - causing webpack-dev-server to rebuild when they are changed.